Written by Jonathan Richter

-The difference between business process modeling and mapping is that mapping focuses on visualizing processes as they exist today, whereas modeling is a theoretical approach used to explore ways in which bottlenecks in the process can be improved, streamlined, automated, or even removed.
+The difference between modeling and mapping is that mapping focuses on visualizing processes as they exist today, whereas modeling is a theoretical approach used to explore ways in which bottlenecks in the process can be improved, streamlined, automated, or even removed.

 To summarize, mapping is about the here and the now; modeling is exploring what processes could be.

 As you might expect, modeling is more difficult than mapping as it requires conceptual thinking about “what if” scenarios.
 However, spending time and effort evaluating your business process through modeling can help you find ways to improve or automate bottlenecks.

 As a result, you’ll end up saving time and money, simplifying your employees’ workloads, and increasing customer satisfaction!